lowcodeunit/public-web-docs/docs/getting-started/frontend-applications.md

 A common topic of discussion in the software community is the difference between a framework and a library.
 In truth, experts have suggested that the line between them can be blurry, but it is useful to make the distinction — as a matter of conversation.
 While a framework is a full toolset that helps shape and organize your website or application, a library, on the other hand, is a collection of pre-written code snippets that are less about shaping your application and more about providing a use-as-needed library of features.

 Any javascript framework that generates an HTML/CSS/JS based site will work with Fathym LowCodeUnit.
-See our [frameworks docs](../guides/micro-frontends/frameworks/overview) for more infomration on getting started with a new javascript framework project.
+See our [frameworks docs](../guides/micro-frontends/js-frameworks/overview) for more infomration on getting started with a new javascript framework project or [static site docs](../guides/micro-frontends/static-sites/overview) to dig in there.

 ## Static Site Generators